 Taking HIV prevention medicines

-HIV medicines may sometimes cause side effects.
+HIV medications may sometimes cause side effects.
 These are mostly manageable, but some may be serious.
-The side effects vary among mediations.
-However, a person should not start a new treatment or skip, stop, or cut down their current medications unless a doctor advises doing so.
+The side effects vary among drugs.
+However, a person should not start a new treatment or skip, stop, or cut down on their current medications unless a doctor advises doing so.

-A person already on ART should speak with a doctor if they experience any of the following:
+A person already taking ART should speak with a doctor if they experience any of the following:

 Taking ART can suppress the virus in a person’s body and lower their viral load.
 Although a person with undetectable HIV still has HIV, there is no risk of it transmitting to an HIV-negative partner through sex.

-A person must take their ART medication as the doctor prescribed it in order to maintain an undetectable viral load.
-If they do not, the virus can multiply in the blood and reach detectable levels.
+A person must take ART medication as prescribed to maintain an undetectable viral load.
+Otherwise, the virus can multiply in the blood and reach detectable levels.